-By the rules explained in section~\ref{s:AdinkraReview}, it can be seen that the 0-brane transformation laws for the mSG, Eq.~(\ref{e:D}) with $\brL_\rI$ matrices as in Eq.~(\ref{e:mSG}) and nodal field definitions~(\ref{e:mSGnodes}), are described by the adinkra in Fig.~\ref{f:CLSAdinkra}: the same adinkra as for CLS.
-Thus as in the CLS case, the mSG has $\chi_0 =-1$ and can be decomposed as one cis-adinkra ($n_c = 1$) and two trans-adinkras ($n_t=2$) with $\chi_0 = n_c - n_t = -1$.
+By the rules explained in Section~\ref{s:AdinkraReview}, it can be seen that the 0-brane transformation laws for the mSG, Equation~(\ref{e:D}) with $\brL_\rI$ matrices as in Equation~(\ref{e:mSG}) and nodal field definitions~(Equation \eqref{e:mSGnodes}), are described by the adinkra in Figure~\ref{f:CLSAdinkra}: the same adinkra as for CLS.
+Thus, as in the CLS case, the mSG has $\chi_0 =-1$ and can be decomposed as one cis-adinkra ($n_c = 1$) and two trans-adinkras ($n_t=2$) with $\chi_0 = n_c - n_t = -1$.